SwissBorg/akka-persistence-postgres/docs/features.md

 Postgres allows columns of a table to be defined as variable-length arrays.
 By mapping event tag names into unique numeric identifiers we could leverage intarray extension, which in some circumstances can improve query performance and reduce query costs up to 10x.

-## Support for partitioned tables
-When you have big volumes of data and they keep growing, appending events to the journal becomes more expensive - indexes are growing together with tables.

-Postgres allows you to split your data between smaller tables (logical partitions) and attach new partitions on demand.
-Partitioning also applies to indexes, so instead of a one huge B-Tree you can have a number of capped tables with smaller indexes.

-You can read more on how Akka Persistence Postgres leverages partitioning in the _Supported journal schema variants_ section below.

 ## Minor PostgreSQL optimizations
 Beside the aforementioned major changes we did some minor optimizations, like changing the column ordering for [more efficient space utilization](https://www.2ndquadrant.com/en/blog/on-rocks-and-sand/).